rssh/notes/2025_12_01_implicit_search_priority.md

 The problem was that `AppContextProvider[Dependency1]` defined in `Dependency1`'s companion object takes priority over the one extracted from `AppContextProviders`, because Scala's implicit search gives high priority to the companion object of the result type.

 We had a workaround - `AppContextProviders.checkAllAreNeeded` - to detect such issues at compile time.
 But now we can solve the problem properly.
-I don't know why I missed this during writing a first variant, becouse now it looks obviously.
+I don't know why I missed this during writing a first variant, now it looks trivial.

 It turns out we can easy solve this problem by introducing an intermediate lookup type.
 If we search for a different type, which requere AppContextProvider[X],  Scala compiler won't look in the companion object.